New Georgian University

 New Georgian University is a research university in Poti, Georgia (country).
 The university was established in 2015 under the patronage of the Apostolic Autocephalous Orthodox Church of Georgia.
 The university provides academic programs in Christian philosophy and Christian psychology.

 Brief history

 New Georgian University was founded with the blessing of Catholicos-Patriarch of All Georgia and with the effort of the Metropolitan of Poti and Khobi Grigoli (Berbichashvili).
 On 14 December 2015, university received state authorization and accreditation and was granted the status of university, which enables it to run higher education programs and conduct scientific research.
 New Georgian University offers MA and PhD programs in Christian Philosophy, and Christian Psychology.
-The University has partners in several countries including Germany, United States, Greece etc.
+The University has partners in several countries including Germany, United States, Italy, Greece etc.

 Faculty of Humanities and Social Sciences

 The Faculty of Humanities and Social Sciences is a major educational and administrative unit of the New Georgian University, currently it has 28 faculty members and offers the graduate and PhD programs.